CarpdiemLiang/style_transfer/README.md

 Install package 'matplotlib' as: $ pip install --user matplotlib

 ### Structure:
-Neural_Style_Transfer.ipynb      -- This notebook stores neural style transfer method as well as the demo of the model<br/>
+./Neural_Style_Transfer/Neural_Style_Transfer.ipynb      -- This notebook stores neural style transfer method as well as the demo of the model<br/>
-/images                          -- Store the style image and content image for this part, make sure they are in the right path
+./Neural_Style_Transfer/images                          -- Store the style image and content image for this part, make sure they are in the right path

 ### Usage:
 Run the Neural_Style_Transfer.ipynb for demo.<br/>